Unveiling Central ortho-H2D+ Depletion at Sub-kau Scales in Prestellar Core G205.46-14.56M3: The First Interferometric Evidence and Implications for Deuterium Chemistry: Conclusions and Summary

 \item Rapid, turbulence-dominated fragmentation is favored.
-Chemo-dynamical modeling yields a representative core age of $\sim0.42$~Ma, comparable to the free-fall time at the initial density.
-Together with the nearly thermal linewidths between B1 and B2, this suggests rapid gravo-turbulent fragmentation rather than slow, quasi-static contraction, with turbulence likely dissipating in no more than a few free-fall times.
+Chemodynamical modeling yields a representative core age of $\sim0.42$~Ma, comparable to the freefall time at the initial density.
+Together with the nearly thermal linewidths between B1 and B2, this suggests rapid gravoturbulent fragmentation rather than slow, quasistatic contraction, with turbulence likely dissipating in no more than a few freefall times.
 Both substructures are subvirial ($\alpha=0.40\pm0.05$ for B1; $\alpha=0.70\pm0.17$ for B2), indicating they are gravitationally bound and likely to collapse to form a protobinary.

 \end{enumerate}

 Our results highlight the critical role of deuterated molecular ions in diagnosing both the physical conditions and evolutionary status of prestellar cores.

 \facilities{Atacama Large Millimeter/submillimeter Array (ALMA), James Clerk Maxwell Telescope (JCMT).}